 Yes.
 A mechanic’s lien can be amended as long as it is done before the deadline for filing the original lien expires.

-The laws in the majority of states prohibit these types of clauses.
-Some states have laws that are ambiguous on the subject while Iowa does not have any laws regarding the issue.
-The two states where no-lien clauses are allowed are Colorado and Nebraska.
+The laws in the majority of states prohibit these types of clauses, but some states have laws that are ambiguous on the subject.

 No. Providing a preliminary notice by email is not an accepted method of service.
 Personal service or certified mail, return receipt requested, are the generally accepted methods of providing notice.

 After a mechanic’s lien is recorded, a property owner or general contractor can purchase a bond to replace the property as security for payment to the lien claimant.
 Since the bond is now the security, the mechanic’s lien is released.
 This process is known as bonding around a mechanic’s lien.